Medical Dictionary

 Who is at risk for type 2 diabetes?

-Many Americans are at risk for type 2 diabetes.
+Many people are at risk for type 2 diabetes.
 Your chances of getting it depend on a combination of risk factors such as your genes and lifestyle.
 The risk factors include:

 How can I prevent or delay getting type 2 diabetes?